College of Humanities and Social Sciences

 Department of Modern Languages

 (3 lecture) Prerequisite: Instructor Consent.
-Gain, through experiential learning abroad, the skills and appreciation of another country’s culture, language, and political and societal institutions, in order to become a more responsible and active participant in our diverse and global society.
-Repeatable, may be taken two times.
-S/U (LAC)
+Gain, through experiential learning abroad, the skills and appreciation of another country's culture, language, and political and societal institutions, in order to become a more responsible and active participant in our diverse and global society.
+Repeatable, may be taken three times.
+S/U graded.
+(LAC)

 Prerequisite: EDFE 120.
 Prerequisite to student teaching.
 Emphasize teaching techniques, curriculum and classroom organization, testing and evaluation, procedures and materials, relationship of subject area to entire secondary program.

 Explore a special topic related to foreign language study.
 Conducted in English or in any language taught in the Department of Foreign Languages.
 Repeatable, under different subtitles.

 Research and discuss film in international and cross-cultural contexts, especially Western film in relation to ongoing European film traditions and theories.
 Conducted in English.

 Designed to prepare future foreign language teachers to teach at the kindergarten through sixth grade levels.